pierrick-giffard/STAMM/ReadMe.md

 Then, in Functions.py you need to add your function to the kernel\_list so that it become in kernel used during execution.
 At each time step, all kernels are applied to each particle one by one.
 That&#39;s why the order is very important.

-## Use of 3D data files

-For now, it is needed to extract the surface layer.
-However, it should be possible to use 3D grids without extracting surface by changing dask parameters.

-grids:
-C grid : interpolation scheme ????
-3D mesh : slower

-update namelist
-update run.sh in templates
-print text as in python, print particle attribute print('%f'%particle.lon) removed vgpm
+In kernels, you can print text as in python, but to print particle attribute you need to use _print('%f'%particle.lon)_.

+## C-grid
+For now, STAMM was tested with A-grids (centered grids).
+It should work with C-grids although it hasn't been tested yet.